You’ve probably heard the following quote attributed to John Wanamaker:

 The One Small Change That Led To Big Improvements

 Let’s take a look at the graph of Cost versus Total Conversion Value from the months before we took over the accounts versus when we started managing the ads with proper tracking.

 As you can see, our client did not have revenue tracking before we started working together so they were forced to treat all conversions equally.
-Then, in February 2017, you see the red line shoots up because we installed revenue tracking that month.
+Then, you see the red line shoots up because we installed revenue tracking.

-Look closely at what happened after February 2017.
+Look closely at what happened after that.
 I told you it would be remarkable :)

 But that’s not all…

-Our client in September generated 81% more revenue from their ad campaigns by spending 36% less.
+Our client generated 81% more revenue from their ad campaigns by spending 36% less.
 Sorry, not sorry, Google!

 What Was the Secret to These Results?

-Here’s the best part about this case study.
-At this point you’re probably thinking that we did some complex multi-variate split testing, along with sophisticated bid optimization algorithms…
+Here’s the best part of this case study.
+At this point, you’re probably thinking that we did some complex multi-variate split testing, along with sophisticated bid optimization algorithms…

 That’s it.
-That’s the secret to optimizing Google AdWords campaigns.
+That’s the secret to optimizing Google Ads campaigns.